craig-br/lightspeed-demos/playbooks/infra/install_cockpit/README.md

 ## Overview

-This Playbook installs Cockpit, copies a custom Cockpit configuration file, and starts the cockpit service.
+This Playbook installs Cockpit, copies a custom configuration file, and starts the cockpit service.

 The demo illustrates:

-* How Ansible Lightspeed uses the full Playbook context by generating a task based on the `module_defaults` Playbook section.
+* How Ansible Lightspeed uses the full Playbook context when generating a task.
-* Uses a generic task prompt to generate Ansible content based on the existing Playbook context.
+* Uses a generic task prompt to generate Ansible code based on the existing Playbook content.

 ![](../../../assets/img/lightspeed_install_cockpit.gif)